ACCREDITATION & ASSESSMENT MISSION

 The Johns Hopkins School of Education is accredited by various bodies:

-The Johns Hopkins University School of Education’s Master of Science in Counseling degree program, with concentrations in Clinical Mental Health Counseling and School Counseling, is not currently accredited by the the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Johns Hopkins University School of Education’s Master of Science in Counseling degree program, with concentrations in Clinical Mental Health Counseling and School Counseling, is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 All Johns Hopkins School of Education programs leading to licensure are approved by the Maryland State Department of Education, a participant in the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement.